Forensic (2020 film)

-Forensic is a 2020 Indian Malayalam-language psychological thriller film co-written and co-directed by Akhil Paul and Anas Khan in their directorial debut.
+Forensic is a 2020 Indian Malayalam-language crime thriller film co-written and co-directed by Akhil Paul and Anas Khan in their directorial debut.
 The film stars Tovino Thomas, Mamta Mohandas, Saiju Kurup, Renji Panicker, and Reba Monica John.
 The film was released on 28 February 2020 in India and the rest of the world, and 4 March 2020 in GCC countries.

 Plot

 A young boy steals the organs of slaughtered animals from a local butcher and preserves them in jars underneath his bed.
 Upon discovering this, his father beats him.
-After he grows up, he decides to kill his father.
+After he grows up, he plots & kills his father with a rope used to hang clothes.

 Meanwhile, ACP Rithika investigates the abduction and murders of two girls from Thiruvananthapuram.
 No apparent motive leads to Rithika suspecting that there is a serial killer.
 She requests a forensic team but finds it awkward that the forensic personnel assigned is Samuel John Kattookkaaran, the younger brother of her estranged husband Xavier.
 The couple separated after the death of their child which was caused by Rithika's carelessness.
 This traumatic incident resulted in their other child Nayana attending counselling with a psychologist, Dr. Alphonse Kurien.
 Samuel deduces that the killer is a child as the murderer is seemingly able to move comfortably through a 4-foot tunnel but is unable to dispose of a body over a 5-foot wall, and also because the killer is able to blend easily in a compound of children.

 Initially dismissive, Rithika is forced to accept Samuel's theory as an eyewitness reveals to having witnessed a boy dumping a dead body.
 Further victims are added to the list even as the police publish a sketch of the minor killer as described by the witness.
 Alphonse states the boy in the sketch seems to be a juvenile prisoner, Reuben Elias, whom he counselled a few years earlier.
 Clinical therapist Dr. Jayakumar Menon, who had handled Reuben's case, confirms that Reuben indeed demonstrated murderous psychopathic behaviour and escaped from him recently.
 Abdul Wahab, a retired SP volunteers to carry out a DNA test, which brings up a decade-old forgotten serial murder case, which also happened to be Rithika's first case.

 When three girls from the Burma Colony in the outskirts of Thiruvananthapuram were murdered in succession, and the body of another was discovered in a school bus, the police arrest the bus driver Ubaid Ahmed, but he is proven innocent as another victim is kidnapped, and murdered in the same manner while he is in custody.

 Samuel concludes that there is a second personality behind the child killer, likely to be a mastermind.
 Due to the intern Shikha's insight, it is discovered that this DNA matches perfectly with that of the Burma Colony murderer ten years earlier.